calebbarzee/cse212_final_project/binary_trees.md

 ## Problem to Solve

-Complete the recursive function to build a binary tree given an array of ordered integers from least to greatest.
+Complete the recursive function to rebalance a binary tree given the values from least to greatest.

 [Binary Trees Problem](problem_code/binary_trees_problem.py)